-The choice of TTC needed for a TTC zone depends upon where the work is located.
-As a general rule, the closer the work is to road users (including bicyclists and pedestrians), the greater the number of TTC devices that are needed.
-Procedures are described later in this Chapter for establishing TTC zones in the following locations:
+The choice of temporary traffic control needed for a temporary traffic control zone depends upon where the work is located.
+As a general rule, the closer the work is to road users, the greater the number of temporary traffic control devices that are needed.
+Procedures are described later in this Chapter for establishing temporary traffic control zones in the following locations: